LaurentFE/java-Spring-Boot-ToDoList-Server/README.md

 The resources handled by the API will be described on the landing page of the server (Not implemented yet)

+Upon start of the application, the database is currently always reset to default values.

 ## What

 This is a Java Spring Boot server that connects to a MySQL Database to store todo lists for users, and expose API